Schatten classes and traces on compact groups: Introduction

 while

 Here the powers $(I-\cL_{sub})^{-\alpha/2}$ are well-defined since $\cL_{sub}$ is hypoelliptic, which follows from H\"ormander's sum of the squares theorem (see also Greenfield and Wallach \cite{Greenfield-Wallach:hypo-TAMS-1973} for a general framework for this, and \cite{Ruzhansky-Turunen-Wirth:arxiv} for the associated hypoelliptic symbolic calculus on compact Lie groups).
+We also give an example for the family of operators

+which are not covered by H\"ormander's sum of the squares theorem.
+The criterion established in Theorem \ref{charnucSr} allows one to easily conclude that the operators $(I+\mathcal H_\gamma)^{-\alpha/2}$ are never in Schatten classes for $0<\gamma\leq 1$, while for $\gamma>1$ show that it is in the class $S_r$ if and only if $\alpha r>4$.

-In Section \ref{SEC:Prelim} we make a short introduction to the global quantization on compact Lie groups.
+In Section \ref{SEC:Prelim} we make a short introduction to the global quantization on compact groups.
 In Section \ref{SEC:nuclearity-2} we give characterisations for general operators in Schatten classes $S_{r}(L^{2}(G))$ for $0<r<\infty$, elaborate this in the case of left-invariant operators, and deduce several corollaries, including a criterion for Bessel potentials.
+In Proposition \ref{PROP:sub-Laplacian} we look at the example of powers of sums of squares of vector fields satisfying H\"ormander's commutators condition to a certain order.
 In Section \ref{SEC:examples} we give examples of our results on the torus $\Tn$, and for powers of the Laplacian and sub-Laplacian on $\SU2\simeq\mathbb S^3$ and on $\SO3$.
 In Section \ref{SEC:traces} we derive a trace formula for left-invariant operators.

-The authors would like to thank Jens Wirth for discussions and remarks.
+The authors would like to thank Jens Wirth for discussions and remarks, and Marius M\u{a}ntoiu for a comment.